 Car maker Toyota has plans to build a prototype future city on a 175-acre site at the base of Mount Fuji in Japan.
 Called the Woven City, Toyota describes it as a "fully connected ecosystem powered by hydrogen fuel cells" and is being envisioned as a "living laboratory," home to 2,000 full-time residents and researchers who will be able to test and develop technologies such as autonomy, robotics, personal mobility, smart homes and artificial intelligence in a real-world environment.
-Ground breaking for the site is planned for early 2021.
+Ground breaking for the site happened earlier this year.